Apple Crumble Bars Recipe: Perfect for Fall

 You can use a 9" by 12" baking dish or 2 smaller 9" by 9" baking dishes.
 If using the 2 smaller pans, know that your crust will be slightly thinner, but we thought it was just fine.
 Baking times were the same.

-Bookmark this page or pin the following image to refer back to the recipe for these Apple Crumble Bars in the future.
+Bookmark this page or pin the following image to refer back to this recipe for these Apple Crumble Bars.

 Apple Crumble Bars on a plate with a fork